-Playing a musical instrument, for example, is known to improve cognitive functions, especially memory and language ability, while improvisation can help kids grow in confidence, in turn developing public speaking ability and self-reliance.
+Playing a musical instrument, for example, is known to improve cognitive functions, especially memory and language ability, while after school drama programs can help kids grow in confidence, in turn developing public speaking ability and self-reliance.

 But there’s another widely known advantage of extracurriculars.
 Leadership positions, artistic and athletic abilities, extra credentials and community involvement can all be recorded on university applications.
 These days, grades aren’t the only factor universities consider, and a wide repertoire of after-school activities can make all the difference.

 Allowing kids to have meaningful experiences outside of school is vital to growth and development.
-Although grades should always be a priority, you may be surprised at the positive effect year-round programs can have on your child’s report card.
+Certainly, after school tutoring is one way to improve grades and test preparation programs can help senior high school students' academic focus.
+But you might be surprised at the positive effect lessons and programs can have on your child’s report card.

 Giving students some "downtime" to let loose physically or creatively can ease stress, and less stress means better marks.

 Generally, maintaining involvement in extracurricular programs and high academic performance is a balancing act and some sacrifices may have to be made.
 Parties and hanging out with friends after school may have to wait, although the bonds students create in teams, casts or choirs are often enough for a thriving social life.